timescale/docs/timescale-cloud/cloud-multi-node.md

 column (`sensor_id`) for the distributed hypertable.
 This is intentional, and **recommended**, for distributed hypertable setups.
 Previously, with regular, single-node hypertables, there was often little benefit in specifying a partition key when creating the hypertable.
-With distributed hyptertables, however, adding a partition key is essential to ensure that data is efficiently distributed across data nodes.
+With distributed hypertables, however, adding a partition key is essential to ensure that data is efficiently distributed across data nodes.
 Otherwise, all data for a specific time range will go to one chunk on one node, rather than being distributed across all available data nodes for the same time range.